Why Hire a Part-Time CMO?

 When to stop working with a Part-Time CMO?

-Firstly, when the time required to do the job doesn’t match the availability or mental capacity of the Part-Time CMO, it means you probably need a full-time appointment.
+Firstly, when the time required to do the job doesn’t match the availability or mental capacity of the Part-Time CMO, it means you probably need a full-time CMO.
 Part-time or fractional CMOs are best suited for startups or scale-ups that require temporary, short-term strategic support.
-But as your business grows, you’ll need to be on the lookout for a more permanent solution.
+But as your business grows, you’ll need to be on the lookout for a good CMO more permanent solution.

 Secondly, when day-to-day management and long term strategy is the vast majority of the job, it may be time to consider a full-time CMO.
 Part-time CMOs are generally brought in to provide strategic support and execute in some specialist areas.
-But if the role has become more operational and day-to-day, it could be time to hire someone in the role full-time.
+But if the role has become more operational and day-to-day, it could be time to try and find the right CMO to take on the role full-time.

-Third, when your team needs full-time guidance, a part-time CMO may not be in a position to provide the level of support that your team requires.
+Third, when your marketing team needs full-time guidance, a Part-Time CMO may not be in a position to provide the level of support that your team members expect of a marketing leader.
 It could be that they’re not able to be as immediately responsive; they can’t be in your office as much as you’d like or your team is growing beyond their scope.
 Your team is your most valuable asset, so if they require more constant, hands-on guidance, a full-time CMO could be the solution to provide the necessary leadership.

 Lastly, when the skills of your part-time CMO are less relevant to your stage of growth, it may be time to part ways.
 As your business grows and evolves, the skills required to drive it forward will also change.
-If your part-time CMO's skills are no longer relevant to your current stage of growth, it could be time to find someone with a different skill set.
+Maybe they're more of a doer than a strategist, maybe their digital marketing only when you need a diversity of skills for your marketing team.
+Basically, if your part-time CMO's skills are no longer relevant to your stage of growth, it could be time to find someone with a different skill set.

-Knowing when to stop working with a part-time CMO can ensure your business has the right level of support and guidance at all times; A good Part-Time CMO will help you manage that process and may even help you hire their replacement.
+Knowing when to stop working with a part-time CMO can ensure your business has the right level of support and guidance at all times; A good CMO will help you manage the process of moving to a full-time CMO role and may even help you hire their replacement.

 There are multiple benefits of hiring a part-time Chief Marketing Officer (CMO).
 For businesses that may not have the need or resources for a full-time senior marketer, a part-time CMO helps momentarily fill the gap.
 Startups, scaleups, and businesses that need help defining the scope of marketing can benefit from a part-time CMO’s experience and expertise.
-When it comes to hiring a part-time CMO, timing is everything.
-A part-time CMO can be highly beneficial before or after a product launch, during a pivot, or when choosing to expand into new countries and markets.
+When it comes to why hire a Part-Time CMO, timing is everything.
+A part-time CMO can be great before or after a product launch to understand your target audience, during a pivot to develop your marketing strategy, or when choosing to expand into new countries and markets to help deliver brand awareness.
 By adding a part-time CMO to your team at the right time, your company can reap the benefits of their guidance and expertise.

 A part-time CMO may not be right for every business, but if you think it’s right for you or you're on the fence, give us a call!